uploadcare/uploadcare-tinymce/README.md

     alt="">
 </a>

-This is a plugin for the [TinyMCE][tinymce] WYSIWYG HTML editor providing it to work with [Uploadcare Widget][uc-feature-widget].
+This is a plugin for [TinyMCE][tinymce], a WYSIWYG HTML editor, providing it for working with [Uploadcare Widget][uc-feature-widget].

-The plugin allows your users to upload files and images from local devices, social networks, cloud storages, and more.
+The plugin allows TinyMCE users to upload media from their devices, social media, cloud storage, and more.
-All that — without any backend code that is often required for uploads.
+All that without any backend code that's usually required to handle uploads.

 [![GitHub release][badge-release-img]][badge-release-url]&nbsp;
 [![Uploadcare stack on StackShare][badge-stack-img]][badge-stack-url]